stevenrobertson/sd-docs/report/flame_algorithm.md

 F_{i}(x,y)=\sum_{j}^{ } v_{ij} V_{j}(a_{i}x + b_{i}y+c_{i}, d_{i}x+e_{i}y+f_{i})
 \end{displaymath}

 By applying variations, the resulting solution is changed in a particular way.
 Fundamentally there are 3 different types of variations in which can be applied.
-These are either: Simple Remappings, Dependent Variations, or Parametric Variations
+These are either: Simple Remappings, Dependent Variations, or Parametric Variations.

-**Simple Remappings:** TODO - Write a sentence about what it is.
+**Simple Remappings:**  A simple remapping is one such that it simply remaps the plane.
+This could for example be remapping of the cartesian coordinate system plane to a polar coordinate system plane or a sinusoidal plane.

-**Dependent Variations:** TODO - Write a sentence about what it is.
+**Dependent Variations:** A dependent variation is a remapping of the plane such that the mapping is a simple remapping but additionally controlled by coefficients that are dependent on the affine transformation being applied.

-**Parametric Variations:** TODO - Write a sentence about what it is.
+**Parametric Variations:** A parametric variation is a remapping of the plane such that the mapping is a simple remapping but additionally controlled by coefficients that are independent of the affine transformation applied.

-For a visual supplement as well as an extensive collection of many catalogued variations please refer to the Appendeix of the original Flame Algorithm Paper.
-[CITE]
+For a visual supplement as well as an extensive collection of many catalogued variations please refer to the Appendix of the original Flame Algorithm Paper.
+[CITE and provide link]

 3. **Post Transformation**